Sans Souci Cabaret

 The Sans Souci was a nightclub within a natural environment and located seven miles outside of Havana.
 It had a restaurant and floor shows nightly that attracted a great number of tourists.
 Its greatest profits came from an amusement arcade operating in a small room next door to the Sans Souci that was not advertised since there was no official license for its exploitation.

+In the early 1950s the club was purchased by the brothers Gabriel "Kelly" and Sammy Mannarino, both of the Pittsburgh Mafia.
+In April 1953 the Cuban government arrested a dozen North Americans who were suspected of running fraudulent games at the Sans Souci, and also the Tropicana Club and the Jockey Club.
+Eleven of them were deported.
+In 1955 it was purchased by Santo Trafficante Jr., mafia boss of the Trafficante crime family in Florida.
+Trafficante was a legal resident of Cuba, with his address listed at an apartment he had at the Sans Souci.
+Norman Rothman, who was manager for its previous owners the Mannarino brothers, stayed on as manager.
+R. D. Matthews of Texas also worked there.
+Chicago Outfit-linked criminals David Yaras and Leonard Patrick were reported to have possessed interests in the Sans Souci.
+The Sans Souci was destroyed by mobs in early January 1959 as Fidel Castro's rebel army overtook Havana.
+The casino was covered in kerosene and set alight.

 The 1956 the Cabaret Yearbook describes the venue as "Usually run by Americans, Sans Souci Cabaret is located in a Spanish-type villa.
 Stage, dance floor and tables are under the moonlight.
 Shows, like at the other Big Three nightclubs, are production numbers with name acts.
 Good-looking U.S. showgirls are an added attraction.
 Sans Souci, as well as Tropicana and Montmartre, has a gambling room with roulette, craps and chemin de fer, etc. Located even further out than Tropicana, Sans Souci usually opens only for the winter season."